ministryofjustice/hmpps-person-record/scripts/README.md

 ## Accessing AWS Resources via the AWS CLI

 ### Setting the kubenetes namespace for the environment

-Edit the bash script and set the namespace variable to one of:
+The k8s namespace can either be passed in as variable on the command line or by amending the bash script and setting the namespace variable to one of:

 - hmpps-person-record-dev
 - hmpps-person-record-preprod
 - hmpps-person-record-prod

+### Creating the kubenetes service pod

 To run the `setup-service-pod.bash` script:

 `$ ./setup-service-pod.bash`

+To run the script supplying the namespace:

+`$ ./setup-service-pod.bash --namespace hmpps-person-record-preprod`

 This will create a k8s service pod that allows access to AWS resources using the AWS Service Account associated with the hmpps-person-record-dev/preprod/prod cluster.